 #1 Automated Interactions

-It covers all kinds of self service tools that are directly facing customers, such as chatbots or IVR.
-Chatbots can also proactively initiate conversation with website visitors, offering them help.
+It covers all kinds of self-service tools that are directly facing customers, such as chatbots or IVR.
+Chatbots can also proactively initiate a conversation with website visitors, offering them help.

-Not only do these automation processes reduce solving time, they also offer 24/7 services and save money by lowering a need for human-to-human interaction.
+Not only do these automation processes reduce solving time, but they also offer 24/7 services and save money by lowering the need for human-to-human interaction.
 It really pays off, since around ¾ of millennials nowadays prefer automated services before interactions with people.